 How is property divided following divorce?

 The division of a marital home in a divorce can be a complex issue.
 In England and Wales, the starting point for the division of assets is equality, but this may be subject to certain exceptions.
-The court will consider a variety of factors, such as the financial needs and contributions of each spouse, the welfare of any children, and any other relevant circumstances.
+The court will consider various factors, such as each spouse’s financial needs and contributions, the welfare of any children, and any other relevant circumstances.
 Find out more.